 WHY after EIGHT years of marriage he STILL thinks this is BEYOND me.

 I will see your bad mood.
 And I will raise it.
 And then I will steal all your cards and all your chips.
 And I will get you kicked out of the casino.
-And then I will go to the Chanel boutique and buy a new handbag.
+And then I will go to the auction and buy some GIANT ANTIQUE THAT YOU WILL HAVE TO MOVE FOR ME.
 So LOOK OUT.

 Instead, I said—do whatever you want.
 And walked away.